learnbyexample/practice_python_projects/practice_python_projects.md

 ### A single Button example

-Here's a small program to get started with coding a GUI with `tkinter`:
+Here's a small program to get started with coding a GUI using `tkinter`:

 ```python
 # button.py